 Reginald was born in London, England on the 24th of November 1895.
 His father was Robert Evans of London and was listed as his next of kin.

-Reginald was a machinist by trade, an employee(5) of Messrs.
-Miller Bros., at Broadlands Estate and was currently serving in the Citizens Forces when he enlisted at Bacchus Marsh, VIC in the AIF, 7th Battalion,
+Reginald was a machinist by trade and was currently serving in the Citizens Forces when he enlisted at Bacchus Marsh, VIC in the AIF, 7th Battalion,

 E Company, on the 24th of August 1914 - shortly after war was declared - aged just under 20.
 He embarked aboard the HMAT A20 Hororata in October, disembarking in Egypt in December.

 At the beginning of May 1915 Reginald embarked to join the MEF - Gallipoli campaign - but a week later returned to Alexandria, Egypt, for transport details.
 At the end of September he rejoined his unit at Lemnos, but a few days later was sent back to the transport detail in Egypt - during this period he was AWL and forfeited 22 days pay as a result; possibly he was not happy with transport details and wanted to see some

 … Reg.
 Evans had been left here with horses, but he ducked away to the Peninsular with a machine gun section.
 I understand he was one of the last to leave it, and is now at Lemnos...A letter from Henry Campbell(2)

 At the start of November he rejoined his unit at Gallipoli.
 In late December he was admitted to hospital with Enteric Fever and transferred back to Egypt, discharged from hospital in April 1916.